jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 See the corresponding sample <a href="guides/caching-near.html">guide</a> and [code](https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started/caching/near) to see Near caching with
-VMware GemFire in action.
+[vmware-gemfire-name] in action.

 Near caching is another pattern of caching where the cache is collocated with the application.
 This is useful when the caching technology is configured in a client/server arrangement.

-We already mentioned that Spring Boot for VMware GemFire [provides](clientcache-applications.html#geode-clientcache-applications) an auto-configured `ClientCache` instance by default.
+We already mentioned that [spring-boot-gemfire-name] [provides](clientcache-applications.html#geode-clientcache-applications) an auto-configured `ClientCache` instance by default.
 A `ClientCache` instance is most effective when the data access operations, including